Retropex/bc-guide/page/datum/umbrel-datum-json.md

 8. Done!

-For instance, here is options the DATUM support:
+For instance, here is options that DATUM support:

 ```
 {